fang-lin/react-clamp/README.md

 There is a clear and concise example in the repo, preview it in following steps:

-Enter this project fold and execute:
+Enter the project fold and execute:

     npm install
     gulp